ariatemplates/ariatemplates/README.md

 ![Aria Templates logo](http://ariatemplates.com/images/logo-forum.png)

 [Aria Templates](http://ariatemplates.com/) (aka AT) is an application framework written in JavaScript for building rich and **large-scaled enterprise web applications**.
-It is being developed since 2009 by [Amadeus](http://www.amadeus.com) for its professional products.
-It has been designed for web apps that are used 8+ hours a day, and that need to display and process a **high amount of data** with a **minimum of bandwidth consumption**.
+Developed since 2009 by [Amadeus](http://www.amadeus.com) for its professional products, it has been designed to build web apps used intensively that need to display and process a **high amount of data** with a **minimum of bandwidth consumption**.

 ### Travis build status

 [![Build Status](https://secure.travis-ci.org/ariatemplates/ariatemplates.png?branch=master)](http://travis-ci.org/ariatemplates/ariatemplates)

-More concretes
+Some details
 ==============

-Aria Templates is:
+Aria Templates in a nutshell:

- - an MVC framework,
+ - MVC based framework
- - with its own templating engine,
+ - powerful templating engine
- - with data binding,
+ - data binding and automatic refresh
- - widgets library,
+ - widgets libraries
- - and rich utilities library.
+ - lots of utilities libraries

 The MVC's terminology in AT: